johannesbook/fuel-guage/README.md

 Hardware design description
 ----
+The main difficulty here is to amplify say 1 uA over 50 mOhm (that's 50 nV!) to something measureable with reasonable accuracy.
+I tried using a low noise, very low offset drift OP (offset can always be calibrated for, but offset drift is terrible), the OPA2335.
+It actually worked reasonably well!

+Another pitfall was the series resistor (50 mOhm), which on my PCB turned out to be something like 54 mOhm, due to soldering and pad resistance (4 mOhm is about a mm of copper trace in my case).
+This was a stupid oversight, I should have used a 4-terminal resistor.
+Instead I just calibrate for the extra 8% in software now, ugly!

+Another thing I didn't consider was that the OP's can have negative offsets, which mine turned out to have, which ment the first part of each range was below zero.
+I therefor added a tiny positive offset to make sure I'm always on the positive side.

-The design is quite straight forward, a low-side current measurement resistor (50 mOhm) being amplified using three separate amplifiers and A/D converters, giving three ranges:
+Apart from this the design is quite straight forward, a low-side current measurement resistor (50 mOhm) being amplified using three separate amplifiers and A/D converters, giving three ranges:
 * 0 – 500 uA, 500 nA, theoretical resolution on the Arduino 10-bit A/D
 * 500 uA – 20 mA, theoretical resolution 20 uA
 * 20 mA – 1 A, theoretical resolution 2 mA